 I love the ease and versatility of this recipe.
 Like I said earlier, feel free to add some parmesan to the pot once you turn off the heat if you want a cheesy flavour.
 You can double or triple the recipe if you need a larger quantity.
 Like more garlic or less garlic?
 Simply adjust to your tastes.
 And, one of my favourite things – other than the taste – is that you can serve Garlic Butter Quinoa hot or cold.
 I love it cold!

 Garlic Butter Quinoa makes a great side dish.
-This is delicious served alongside a simple grilled chicken breast.
-It would be lovely with almost any protein, especially a piece of poached salmon.
+This is delicious served alongside a simple chicken breast.
+It would be lovely with almost any protein, especially a piece of salmon.
 But, if you’re in a hurry, you can enjoy this dish completely on its own.
 It eats like an entire meal if that’s more your thing.
 As I’ve said before, Dear Reader, no judgement.
 Enjoy!

 Garlic Butter Quinoa